uscballroom/uscballroom.github.io/README.md

     - This one file contains most of the colors that appear on the site.
     - Keep in mind that many of the colors appear several times in this file, so to tweak that color you must edit `main.css` in multiple locations.
 - The CSS that applies to pages is inside the [`css/page-specific.css`](css/page-specific.css) file.
-  - For instance, all the styles of the big horizontal colored bars on the Home page exists in this file.
+  - For instance, all the styles of the big horizontal colored bars on the Home page exist in this file.
-  - You may add things to this file if you want CSS that's specific to your page
+  - You may add things to this file if you want CSS that's specific to your page.
   - For organization, please name your CSS classes beginning with the page name.
 For instance, for the map to PED on the schedule page, the CSS class is `.schedule-map`, not just `.map`.
 This will guarantee that the CSS classes only apply to the page you're working on.

 ## Change a page's title that appears in the navigation bar